lalithsagarJ/Web_Lab_Final_Project/DSU mobile exam organiser/README.md

 This is a web development project for final year ( semester 7 )

-web techs used: html, css, bootstrap
+web techs used: html, css, bootstrap, simple JS

-environment: Django for all Functioning of webpage
+Environment: Django for all Functioning of webpage

-database: inbuilt sqlite (Django)
+database: sqlite3 (Django inbuilt)

 There are 3 logins :